SarahBeecroft/Intro2HPC/_episodes/13-blast.md

 In this exercise, you're going to download BLAST reference sequences to Zeus, make a BLAST database, and run queries in series (one at a time).

-Now, the demo directory `exercises/sequential` contains two scripts.
+The demo directory `exercises/sequential` contains two scripts.
 One script is to download the fasta files, and the other is to perform the BLAST query.

 Before you start, `cd` into the appropriate directory: